nickk124/robust-outlier-rejection/docs/source/tutorials/singlevalue.rst

    -0.1584668560834893 1.8260572902969874

-Successfully, RCR managed to recover both a :math:`\mu` and :math:`\sigma` that are significantly closer to the true values, both by a factor of about 2.
+Successfully, RCR managed to recover both a :math:`\mu` and :math:`\sigma` that are significantly closer to the true values of :math:`0` and :math:`1`, respectively, both by a factor of about 2.

 We can also access the subsets of rejected and nonrejected datapoints of the dataset, as well as the corresponding indices and flags thereof, from ``RCR.result``.
 For example, we can plot the